freezer333/nodeaddons/_posts/2016-02-01-how-not-to-access-node-js-from-c-worker-threads.md

 If you are unfamiliar with building addons, a tutorial about the build tool (`node-gyp`) and the details of how to set it up can be found [here](/c-processing-from-node-js).

 Notice the two functions exposed by the addon.
 The first, `Setup`, creates a (global) `Persistent` handle to the object passed in from JavaScript.
 This is a pretty dubious use of global variables within an addon - it's probably a bad idea for non-trivial stuff - but this is just for demonstration.
-The point is that `Persistent&lt;Object&gt; target`'s scope is **not** tied to `Setup`.
+The point is that `Persistent<Object> target`'s scope is **not** tied to `Setup`.

 The second function exposed by the addon is `Mutate`, and it simply adds 42 to `target`'s only property - `x`.
 Now let's look at the calling Node.js program.